comicrelief/serverless-starter-app/README.Template.md

 Pull requests are tested using Github actions, which will run code style and unit tests against the PR.
 Github actions are defined in the `.github` folder under `workflows`

-_Does this service have a trigger for a CI deploy into a PR environment?_
+Prompt: _Does this service have a trigger for a CI deploy into a PR environment?_

 ### Environments

-### Domains
+Prompt: _What environments does this service use?
+Production, Staging and Sandbox?_

-The domains for this service are:
+Domains for this service are:

 - [example1](example.example) (Production)
 - [example2](example.example) (Staging)